hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 jpa.default.properties.hibernate.hbm2ddl.auto: update
 ```

-Alternatively you can serve a Postgres datasse in Docker quickly.
+Alternatively, you can serve a Postgres database in Docker quickly.

 ### Serving  Postgres Database in Docker